UMN-CMS/WR-charge-flip/README.md

 *Basic Use*

-To run the analysis on some WR signal events:
+To run the analysis on ttbar background monte carlo:

 ```
 source /local/grid/cmssoft/cms/cmsset_default.sh